About

 The name is the whole company.

-Phronesis (fro-NEE-sis) is an old Greek word for practical wisdom — knowing the right thing to do in a real situation, and actually doing it.
-Not cleverness for its own sake.
-Cleverness joined to good judgment about what’s actually worth doing.
+Phronesis (fro-NEE-sis) is an old Greek word for practical wisdom: knowing the right thing to do in a real situation, and actually doing it.
+Not cleverness for its own sake, but cleverness joined to good judgment about what is actually worth doing.

-Phronesis Labs builds and supports products and services made with real care and honest work.
-The decisions and worries that shape a life — about work, money, direction, change — usually land on people when they have too little information and too much noise.
+The decisions and worries that shape a life, about work, money, direction, change, usually land on people when they have too little information and too much noise.
 We make things that cut through the noise and leave a person clearer, steadier, or freer than we found them.

 What we won’t do

 Plenty of products make their money by keeping people afraid, confused, or dependent.
 We don’t build those, and we won’t fund or launch them either.
-That’s not a policy bolted on after the fact — it’s built into the name.
-If something profits when the user is worse off, it fails the test of what we are.
+That is not a policy bolted on after the fact, it is built into the name.
+If something profits when the person is worse off, it fails the test of what we are.

 How we work

 We carry forward a plain habit from a family business that ran for generations on fair dealing: charge fairly, treat people fairly, and build something that lasts because it deserves to.
-We’re willing to do the hard, careful work to make sure a thing is true and actually helps — we bring rigor wherever it earns its place.
-But the company isn’t defined by any one method or trade.
-It’s defined by the test, and the test travels with us into anything we make.
+We bring real rigor wherever it earns its place, and the patience to think an idea all the way through before we commit to it.
+The company isn’t defined by any one method or trade.
+It is defined by the test, and the test travels with us into anything we make.

 Our creed

-εὖ πράττειν — eu prattein.
+εὖ πράττεινeu prattein.
 Plato opened his letters with this phrase instead of the usual “greetings.”
 It carries two meanings in one breath: act well, and fare well.
-We believe those are the same thing — do right by people, and prosper by it.
-That’s the whole idea.
+We believe those are the same thing.
+Do right by people, and prosper by it.
+That is the whole idea.